-We are able to print work in large print for visually impaired students.
-The school has a speaker system in each classroom and a hearing loop fitted in the hall.
+We are able to print work in large print for visually impaired students and wear a Radio aid for supporting those with a hearing aid while remaining mobile around the school.
 If there are any specific needs, we will look at modifying the environment at that point in time.
 The Sensory Consortium will regularly visit our children with auditory and visual impairment and would advise the school on and adjustments necessary to support these children.